dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + GNAP reuses the Client IDs, Claims and ID Token of OpenID Connect.

-+ No change is required by the Client or the RS for accessing existing bearer token protected APIs.
++ No change is required by the GC or the RS for accessing existing bearer token protected APIs.

 **New Features**

-+ All Client calls to the GS are authenticated with asymetric cryptography
++ All GC calls to the GS are authenticated with asymetric cryptography

-+ A Grant represents both the user identity claims and RS access granted to the Client.
++ A Grant represents both the user identity claims and RS access granted to the GC.

 + Support for scannable code initiated interactions.